selfdriven-foundation/selfdriven-ai/docs/pages/thoughts.md

 - Are humans being pushed to the corner?
 - Existing as a series of eight second generations.
 - Latent space needs simulations to seek the truth - reality?
+- "Agents" are a function of scarce intelligence.
+- If you think you understand the future, you probably don’t.
+- In the age of abundant intelligence it’s all about the practitioners.
 ---

 ## Thoughts as Narrative